 - A. This Policy applies when a developer requests water and/or sewer service with the retail utility provider.
-The OJRSA will not approve the establishment of water service nor the issuance of a building permit until all fees are paid. - B. Impact fees are based on the OJRSA Schedule of Fees at the time an Application for Capacity in the OJRSA Sewer System is completed by the owner/developer.
-These fees are in Table 6 and Table 7. - C. Impact fees are collected for the purpose of future treatment and conveyance system expansion and are held in the restricted Special Development Fund. - D. EXISTING UNPERMITTED OR UNDER-PERMITTED FACILITIES THAT DO NOT HAVE A MASTER METER All unpermitted and under-permitted units, regardless of use or type, that are directly or indirectly connected to the OJRSA wastewater conveyance system or treatment facility as of July 1, 2021 are exempt from these requirements except when there is a change in use (e.g., residential to commercial, commercial to industrial, etc.) and/or water meter size.
+The OJRSA will not approve the establishment of water service nor the issuance of a building permit until all fees are paid. - B. Impact fees are based on the OJRSA Schedule of Fees at the time an Application for Capacity in the OJRSA Sewer System form is completed by the owner/developer. - 1.
+Impact fees are in Table 6 and Table 7. - 2.
+If there is a Board-approved change to impact fees within twenty (20) calendar days of when OJRSA has notified the developer of their impact fees that are due and that submitted plans have been approved, then the developer has ten (10) calendar days beyond the date the fees change (inclusive of the first day of the change) to pay the impact fees that were presented; otherwise the new rates shall apply. - C. Impact fees are collected for the purpose of future treatment and conveyance system expansion and are held in a restricted fund and are to be used only for specific projects and purposes allowed by law and OJRSA policy.
+(See the OJRSA Impact Fee Policy and OJRSA Financial and Accounting Policy). - D. EXISTING UNPERMITTED OR UNDER-PERMITTED FACILITIES THAT DO NOT HAVE A MASTER METER All unpermitted and under-permitted units, regardless of use or type, that are directly or indirectly connected to the OJRSA wastewater conveyance system or treatment facility as of July 1, 2021 are exempt from these requirements except when there is a change in use (e.g., residential to commercial, commercial to industrial, etc.) and/or water meter size.
 When there is a change, then the developer will be subject to requirements stated in Paragraph F.4 of this Section. - E. EXISTING UNPERMITTED OR UNDER-PERMITTED FACILITIES THAT HAVE A MASTER METER For existing facilities that already have a master meter but are planning on constructing additional structures on the privately-owned portion of the system, the impact fee for the new structure shall be based on the pipe diameter size(s) serving the new structure(s) and this capacity shall be added to that of the entire site that was previously metered.
-The fee shall be calculated based on the equivalent meter size(s) for the service line(s) to serve the structure..29 - F. Calculating Fees - 1.
-General Use: In most cases, impact fees shall be calculated using the water meter size that serves each unit or building at a development. - 2.
-Residential User - a.
-Individual Homes Not Part of a Subdivision: The impact fee will be based on the Residential water meter size. - b.
-Subdivisions - For Subdivisions Constructed Prior to July 1, 2021 Homes constructed within these subdivisions will be responsible for paying impact fees identical to Paragraph F.2.a of this Section. - ii.
-For Subdivisions Planned or Constructed After July 1, 2021 Prior to the OJRSA issuing a Willingness & Ability to Serve, Commitment to Own, Commitment to Own & Operate, or other such letter required by DHEC that is necessary for the permitting of a wastewater collection system extension serving a development, the owner/developer shall pay impact fees for all lots within the subdivision.
-It should be assumed that all lots will have a 5/8- or 3/4-inch meter.
-If it is found that a larger meter is necessary for any or all parcels, then the owner(s) shall be responsible for paying the difference in impact fees..30 - 3.
-Nonresidential Users and Industries that Use Non-Potable Water and/or Discharge Wastewater Volumes Substantially Different from Normal Billed Potable Water For Nonresidential Users and industries that discharge wastewater from water sources other than strictly a potable supply (e.g., direct surface withdrawal, groundwater wells, etc.) and/or if there is an anticipated difference greater than five percent (5%) between the potable water used by an industry and the amount to be discharged (e.g., evaporation through cooling, beverage bottling operations, etc.), then it will be necessary for the OJRSA to consult their engineering firm of choice to determine what the appropriate impact fees shall be.
-The engineer's assessment will be at the industry's expense.
+The fee shall be calculated based on the equivalent meter size(s) for the service line(s) to serve the structure.21